 For others, this process doesn’t exist.
 Some just run without taking a minute to take stock of their achievements, assess pain points, and map out a plan for improvement.
 Running logs are an essential part of any training plan.
 Those who aren’t actively logging their miles throughout training are doing a disservice to themselves.

 First, what is a running log?
-A running log is a daily record of your running progress.
+A running log book is a daily record of your running progress.
 Consider it your athletic journal.

 Your running log includes details about each run, including: